PeirongHao/PHP2550-PDA-project1/README.md

 # Dependencies

-We used the following packages for this analysis: tidyverse, knitr, tidyr, dplyr, kableExtra, readr, visdat, gridExtra, corrplot, and olsrr.
+I used the following packages for this analysis: tidyverse, knitr, tidyr, dplyr, kableExtra, readr, visdat, gridExtra, corrplot, and olsrr.